 Doha Insurance Group Q.P.S.C. (the "Company and the Parent") (previously known as "Doha Insurance Company Q.S.C"), is a Qatari public shareholding company registered and incorporated in the State of Qatar under Emiri Decree No. 30 issued on October 2, 1999 and governed by the provisions of the Qatar Commercial Companies' Law No. 11 of 2015 and the applicable provisions of Qatar Central Bank Law No. 13 of 2012.
-It is engaged in the business of general insurance and reinsurance including islamic takaful insurance in State of Qatar.
+It is engaged in the business of general insurance and reinsurance including Islamic takaful insurance in State of Qatar.
 The shares of the Company are listed on Qatar Exchange in Doha.

-The consolidated financial statements of the Group consolidates the assets, liabilities and operational performance of the Company and its subsidiaries (collectively referred as "the Group") detailed below.
+The consolidated financial statements of the Group consolidate the assets, liabilities and operational performance of the Company and its subsidiaries (collectively referred as "the Group") detailed below.

-Name of the authoridians Ournershin Country of Principal activities Name of the subsidiary Ownership incorporation Principal activities Mena Re Underwriters Limted 100% (direct) Dubai Insurance intermediation and management Doha Takaful L.L.C 100% (direct) Qatar Islamic insurance and reinsurance Barzan Technology Solution 100% (direct) Jordan Information technology solutions Schwenke Zentrum S.a.r.I, 100% (direct) Luxembourg Real estate holding and leasing operations Logistics Centre S.a.r.I 100% (direct) Luxembourg Real estate holding and leasing operations Mena Re Life 100% (direct) Lebanon Insurance intermediation and management Mena Re Specialty 100% (direct) England Dormant and no operation commenced yet Tamina Technology Solutions 100% (direct) State of Qatar Trade in computer network devices and computer software
+Name of the subsidiary Ownership Country of incorporation Principal activities Mena Re Underwriters Limited 100% (direct) Dubai Insurance intermediation and management Doha Takaful L.L.C 100% (direct) Qatar Islamic insurance and reinsurance Barzan Technology Solution 100% (direct) Jordan linformation technology solutions Schwenke Zentrum S.a.r.l, 100% (direct) Luxembourg Real estate holding and leasing operations Logistics Centre S.a.r.I 100% (direct) Luxembourg Real estate holding and leasing operations Mena Re Life 100% (direct) Lebanon Insurance intermediation and management Mena Re Specialty 100% (direct) England Dormant and no operation commenced yet Tamina Technology Solutions 100% (direct) State of Qatar Trade in computer network devices and computer software

-These consolidated financial statements were authorised for issue in accordance with a resolution of the Board of Directors on February 21, 2024.
+These consolidated financial statements were authorised for issue in accordance with a resolution of the Board of Directors on February 19, 2025.